johnalison/WorkingPhilosophy/Lists.md

 - Make it a habit of asking yourself "If I where wrong, why would that be?"
 - Three daily questions: What did you do since last meeting ?
 What are you going to do next ?
 What is getting in your way ?
 (SCRUM)
 - Find the little improvement that can be done right away that will make things better?
+- Look for the good in people/things.
+- Use "Bad luck"/Hope/Fear as keys to think about AF.

 # What do you we do now that will be totally replaced in 100 years?